cmenon12/contemporary-choir/README.md

 * `getCostCodeTotals(sheet)` will retrieve the total income, expenditure, and balance for each cost code, as well as the grand total for the entire ledger.

 **[`apps-script/fundraising.gs`](google-apps-scripts/fundraising.gs)** updates how much has been fundraised from a GoFundMe page.
 It fetches the page, extracts the total fundraised and the total number of donors, applies a reduction due to payment processor fees & postage, and then updates a pre-defined named range in the sheet with the total.

+## Wordpress Plugins
+**[`wordpress-plugins/password-protected/`](wordpress-plugins/password-protected/)** is my own customised version of [Password Protected by Ben Huson](https://wordpress.org/plugins/password-protected/).
+I have modified it to include a Google CAPTCHA on the password page, which is implemented using the plugin [Advanced noCaptcha & invisible Captcha (v2 & v3) by Shamim Hasan](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).
+It also has a custom logo (instead of the Wordpress one) and some brief text for people arriving at the site.

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)